-At Carr & Weatherby, LLP, we are experienced Atlanta brain injury attorneys, having recovered millions of dollars for folks that suffered traumatic brain injuries.
+At Carr & Weatherby, LLP, we are experienced Atlanta personal injury lawyers, having recovered millions of dollars for folks that suffered traumatic brain injuries.
 We have also defended companies facing allegations of traumatic brain injury.

 That is never more necessary than in a case of traumatic brain injury.
 For immediate assistance, please don’t hesitate to contact us.

 How Do We Handle Brain Injury Cases After an Accident?

 As with any other case, we quickly work to understand all the facts of how the accident occurred.
 What makes a traumatic brain injury case different is the nature and extent of the damages at issue.